0x74h51N/0x74h51N/README.md

 - 👋 Hi, I’m Tahsin
-- 👨🏼‍💻 I'm a pixel perfectionist Frontend Developer
+- 👨🏼‍💻 I'm a self-taught Frontend Developer
-- 🔭 I'm currently looking for opportunities to work on exciting projects
+- 💻 Continuously improving in the latest Front-end technologies
+- 🌱 Learning Node.js and Backend technologies
+- 🫠 Aware of 'There is no one solution, but always better one...'
-- 👨🏻‍🎓 I’m learning and diving into Solidity and Web 3.0 technologies
+- 🌐 Interested in Web 3.0 and Solidity
-- 🔭 I'm interested in collaborating on the development of decentralized applications (dApps)
-- 📫 You can reach me by [email](mailto:ric0ch3t.biscuit@gmail.com)
+- 📫 You can reach me by [email](mailto:mr.tahsin@windowslive.com)

 **🏗 Let's build something amazing together!
 Feel free to get in touch.**